tldr-pages/tldr/pages/linux/fold.md

 `fold -w {{width}} {{file_name}}`

-- Counts Width in bytes (the default is to count in columns).
+- Count Width in bytes (the default is to count in columns):

 `fold -b -w {{width_in_bytes}} {{file_name}}`

-- Breaks the line after the rightmost blank within the Width limit:
+- Break the line after the rightmost blank within the Width limit:

 `fold -s -w {{width}} {{file_name}}`